-Available July 2018, the FLIR thermal dataset enables developers to start developing and training convolutional neural networks (CNN), empowering the automotive community to create the next generation of safer and more efficient ADAS and driverless vehicle systems using cost-effective thermal cameras from FLIR.
+The FLIR starter thermal dataset enables developers to start training convolutional neural networks (CNN), empowering the automotive community to create the next generation of safer and more efficient ADAS and driverless vehicle systems using cost-effective thermal cameras from FLIR.

 Why Use FLIR Thermal Sensing for ADAS?

 The ability to sense thermal infrared radiation, or heat, within the ADAS context provides both complementary and distinct advantages to existing sensor technologies such as visible cameras, Lidar and radar systems:

 - With over 15 years of experience in automotive, FLIR has the only automotive-qualified thermal sensor that is deployed in over 500,000 cars today for driver warning systems.